atthehotcorner/shl-project/README.md

 Environment variable expansion
 ```
 ${variable}
-(any words that match an alias in a variable is not replaced, they are static terms)
+(any words that match an alias in a variable are not replaced, variables are static terms)
 ```

 Wildcard matching